Barrett Heisten: Playing career

 Heisten played high school hockey at Dimond High School in Anchorage.

 He played college hockey at the University of Maine.
-He was drafted by the Buffalo Sabres in the first round with 20th overall pick in the 1999 NHL Entry Draft.
+He was drafted by the Buffalo Sabres in the first round with the 20th overall pick in the 1999 NHL Entry Draft.
 Having not been signed by the Sabres, the New York Rangers signed him as a free agent in 2001.
-He played just ten games with the Rangers before being traded to the Dallas Stars along with Manny Malhotra for Martin Ručínský and Roman Lyashenko.
+He played ten games with the Rangers before being traded to the Dallas Stars along with Manny Malhotra for Martin Ručinský and Roman Lyashenko.
 He spent the next two years playing for the Stars' AHL team, the Utah Grizzlies.
 He was not re-signed, and in 2004 signed a one-year deal with New York Islanders, although he never played for them due to the lockout.
 In 2005, he was contemplating retirement when his brother Chris asked him to play alongside him in the ECHL for their hometown team, the Alaska Aces.
 He signed with the Aces and helped them win the Kelly Cup, the ECHL's championship trophy.